mray0256-jpg/pirate-ship-demo/README.md

 This repository does not contain any scripts from Unity, as any code of interest should be included below.

 ## What I learned
 - This project was my first Unity project.
 I started it with the intention of making a two-week long basic pirate ship game, in which a pirate ship travels around shooting cannonballs at sea monsters and plundering the seas.
 However, my ambitions quickly grew out of proportion, as they are wont to do.
-Since the art style was simple pixel art, I wanted to try and tackle a gripe I had with other pixel art top-down water: faking it.
-I wanted water that dynamically changed, and had forces which would act on the player.
+I wanted to try and tackle a gripe I had with other top-down pixel art water: faking it.
+I wanted water that dynamically changed and could exert forces on the player.
 As you'll soon discover, this went through a couple iterations.

   - Attempt one: My first try was making a grid of cells.
 If one cell grew in magnitude, the cells around it would also increase.
 All cells had a dampening factor and there was a "wave" equation that would pass through all cells, repeating over time.
 However, this wave propogation never quite worked, and trying to visualize a thousand cells with no knowledge of anything GPU failed.
 I also kept all the xy cell positions in a 1D array, which wound up being horribly complicated.
 Even despite naive attempts at pre-optimizing, my first attempt quickly grew too laggy and I realized I needed to up my game.